chromium/chromium/docs/testing/web_test_expectations.md

    Run the tool with the option -
    `blink_tool.py rebaseline-cl --use-blink-try-bots-only`
    * If you would like to rebaseline for flag specific builders, use the flag-specific option.
-   Rebaseline for highdpi, disable-layout-ng and composite-after-paint are supported for now.
+   Rebaseline for highdpi and disable-layout-ng are supported for now.
 For example, to rebaseline for highdpi, use `blink_tool.py rebaseline-cl --flag-specific=highdpi`.
 This will trigger only the highdpi try builder.
 Since this is an experimental builder at this time,